 Identifying Opioid Analgesics

 To easily recognize opioid analgesics, they usually end up in “-codone,” like hydrocodone (Vicodin) or oxycodone (OxyContin or Percocet).
 So, whenever you see a drug that has a generic name ending in “-codone,” that’s an opioid analgesic.

 Vicodin and Tylenol

 Opioid analgesics like Vicodin are given orally.
 Because these drugs are taken by mouth, the potential to be abused is high.
-Which is why, it is important to remind patients that opioids if abused, can severely affect their heart rate, blood pressure, and respiration.
+Which is why, it is important to remind clients that opioids if abused, can severely affect their heart rate, blood pressure, and respiration.

 Vicodin and the Gastrointestinal Tract

-On the other hand, if the patients are incapable of walking due to knee surgery or amputation, hydration and increased dietary fiber in the diet are essential; minimal exercises are also suggested to aid in gastrointestinal movement.
+On the other hand, if the clients are incapable of walking due to knee surgery or amputation, hydration and increased dietary fiber in the diet are essential; minimal exercises are also suggested to aid in gastrointestinal movement.